mrakgr/The-Spiral-Language/readme.md

 v15
 ```

-Those maps get compiled to a bunch of tail recursive loops.
-Counting the lines in the above program, it comes down to 82.
+The above program demonstrate how a bunch of maps get compiled to separate loops.
+In total, the output comes to 82 lines of code.
+But there is a lot of duplicate code in the loops.

-It bears noting that arrays are the only heap allocated objects in the above example, but they could have just as easily been stack allocated like in the Cuda backend of previous Spiral.

-I can make a one character change to the first program, and the resulting output would be a lot smaller.
+It is easy to lower the resulting output size by doing more heap allocation at runtime.
+All it takes is a single character change.
+Instead of inlining the function, the following example passes them as closures at runtime.

 ```
 inl map ~f = array.map f